 - If you’re a beginner to gender identity, check out Amnesty’s helpful guide.

 - Stonewall is a leading LGBTQ+ organisation.
 You can read their article about 10 ways to be an ally or learn more about LGBTQ+ terms.
-You can also read a first-hand account of being non-binary person in the UK today.
+You can also read a first-hand account of being a non-binary person in the UK today.

 - Trans Equality has a page where you can read about non-binary people and how to be respectful.